 The department offers a master of science in geology with both a thesis and non-thesis option.
 In the non-thesis option, a major paper is substituted for the thesis and 3 s.h. additional course work is required.
 Course prerequisites listed are for ECU courses; equivalent courses from other schools will be accepted.
-The Department of Geological Sciences is a participating department in the East Carolina University Institute of Coastal and Marine Resources and in the coastal resources management PhD program.
+The Department of Geological Sciences is a participating department in the East Carolina University Institute for Coastal Science and Policy and in the coastal resources management PhD program.
 The degree requires a minimum of 30-33 s.h. of credit as follows.